mytourist/api-documentation/index.md

 curl -X GET https://app.mytourist.cloud/api/v1/debtors -H 'Authorization: Bearer $2y$10$FP4s6cunWIGSjohTBDRO5eXNQAxWeG1.OxySTKv6FVVbaVhgwh7I6'
 ```

-## Start developing, testing and Deploy
+## Start developing, test and Deploy
 By far [Postman](https://www.postman.com/) is a great tool to help you out in the first steps of build any connection with us.
 This tool enables you to test all GET/POST/PUT/Etc.. requests.
 We do sometimes host custom API's on our high-end cluster infrastructure for our customers and direct partners.
 Please contact us for more information.

 # API Endpoints